UofU-Cryosphere/snow-aso/README.md

 Collection of scripts to process aerial imagery from the Airborne Snow Observatory (ASO) using Agisoft Metashape on CHPC.

+### Agisoft

+Script to run Agisoft's Metashape through their Python API.

 ### CHPC

-Folder contains multiple sample files for SLURM to do various tasks.
+Folder contains sample files SLURM scripts.
-Also has a script to run Agisoft's Metashape through their Python API.

 ### images_time_table

 Set of scripts to create a geo-location csv reference file for images.

+### PDAL

+Collection of sample pipelines.

 ### point_cloud